Info Europe-- An NGO "defending and promoting

 • Inter-American Press Association-- Prestigious "non-profit organization dedicated to defending freedom of expression and of the press throughout the Americas."
 Reports, press releases, and news on press freedom in the countries of the Western Hemisphere.

-• International Consortium of Investigative Journalists-- "Global network of 185 investigative journalists in more than 65 countries who collaborate on in-depth investigative stories," with profiles of its many investigative projects worldwide.
+• International Consortium of Investigative Journalists-- "Global network of more than 190 investigative journalists in more than 65 countries who collaborate on in-depth investigative stories," with profiles of its many investigative projects worldwide.
 Site posts news, case studies, resources, and tips about international investigative reporting.

 • International Federation of